turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 end
 ```

-The product listing should still work.
+We're just passing the call through the `RatingRepository` and letting the `Rating` class do the hard work.
+The product listing should still work and all tests pass.

 #### Decoupling from the `OrderedProduct`

-The `OrderedProduct` is asking for all of the ratings by a particular user.
+The `OrderedProduct` is asking for all of the ratings by a particular user:

 ```ruby
 Rating.where(user_id: user.id)